zakaria-jaddad/knowledge/variable_argument_lists.md

 ### floating point register

 Floating point register is a special type of register used for storing floating-point numbers in a binary format.

+## The va_arg

+The `va_arg` macro expands to and expression that has the specified type and the value of the next argument in the call. the parameter ap must have been initialized by `va_start`

+each call the `va_arg`modifies `ap` so that the value of successive argument are returned in turn.

+`va_arg` returns a value of the requested argument based on the given type, set's `ap` to point to the next argument using the given type size

+## The va_end macro

+The `va_end` macro facilitates a normal return from the function

+The `va_end` does nothing in some systems but in others it modifies `ap` so that is's no longer usable.

+If `va_end` is not invoked before the return, the befabior is undefined, the `va_end` return no value